x-saim/json_the_cat/README.md

-# Breed Description Fetcher
+# Cat Breed Description Fetcher
-Breed Description Fetcher is a command line app that fetches information about cat breeds from [The Cat API](https://thecatapi.com/) and provides users with a short description of the breed they are interested in.
+The Cat Breed Description Fetcher is a command line app that fetches information about cat breeds from [The Cat API](https://thecatapi.com/) and provides users with a short description of the breed they are interested in.
 This app serves as a proof of concept for querying datasets through the terminal and is built with Node.js.

 ## Installation
 To use this app, you need to have Node.js installed on your machine.
 You can download Node.js from https://nodejs.org/.